B3Connect/FanServ-Docs/iOS/README.md

 	[FanServer setIsAdVisible: YES];

-* When you change the property to YES, you have to set [FanServer setIsAdVisible: NO]; for each **UIViewController** that you don’t want to show the ad automatically.
+* When you change the property to YES, you have to set [FanServer setIsAdVisible: NO]; for each **UIViewController** that you don't want to show the ad automatically.

 	[FanServer setIsAdVisible: NO];

 	eg. [FanServer setShowAdOnLoad:NO];

+###
-### Close Banner Ads
+Close Banner Ads

 When you scroll or go back to a previous screen, banner ads will be closed automatically after a few seconds.